Robert Munro, 1st Baron Alness

 Robert Munro, 1st Baron Alness, (28 May 1868 – 6 October 1955), was a Scottish lawyer, judge and Liberal Party politician.
 He served as Secretary for Scotland between 1916 and 1922 in David Lloyd George's coalition government and as Lord Justice Clerk between 1922 and 1933.

-Background and education
+Early life and education

-Munro was born in Alness, Ross-shire, the son of Margaret (née Sinclair), daughter of the Reverend John Sinclair, and the Reverend Alexander Rose Munro.
+Munro was born in Alness, Ross-shire, the son of Margaret, daughter of the Reverend John Sinclair, and the Reverend Alexander Rose Munro.
 He was educated at Aberdeen Grammar School and the University of Edinburgh.